The Universe of Fair

 I am curious.
 I read you have a degree in social work and the mother in the story is a social worker.
 Did you base her on yourself?

 My (adult) daughters will readily tell you that I was—shall we say—a tad overprotective.
 Something of a worrier.
 With the character of Miller’s mother, I am poking fun at myself for my daughters’ amusement.
 I was a medical social worker and then an elementary school social worker before I quit my day job to write, but I never worked in a capacity similar to Dana Sanford’s.
+I formerly worked on this rehab in South Floridaand we accommodate all clients’ needs by providing individualized treatment.
+Their philosophy is centered on healing each person as a whole, providing compassionate treatment for the mind, body and spirit.
+The center offers a variety of programs and specialized therapy options, including inpatient and intensive outpatient treatment, gender-specific care and yoga therapy.

 Miller, the main character, is in sixth grade and has made an entry for the fair he titles The Theory of Everything.
 Can you explain the main construct of The Theory of Everything—in non-scientist language?